zhu-yifang/cs393_ext2/Readme.md

 - each of these direct pointers stores a block number that can used to index into the Ext2 filesystem's `blocks` vector to attain the data stored in bytes.
 - if a block number is equal to `0`, it is invalid and there are no more blocks to read, so our function returns the data.
 - if the given file inode requires more space, we use the singly indirect pointer, then the doubly indirect pointer, and lastly the triply indirect pointer by calling the `read_file_indir_ptr`, `read_file_doubly_ptr`, and `read_file_triply_ptr` methods, respectively.
 - `read_file_indir_ptr` accesses the indirect pointer block from the block number given and an entry pointer is assigned to point to the head of this indirect block.
-To read this entire block, we iterate with a byte offset of 4 since the block is an array of `u8` and we want to read every 4 bytes in order to attain the direct block numbers stored in the indirect block as `u32`. `read_file_doubly_ptr` and `read_file_triply_ptr` behave similarly, calling the pointer's function below them, using each of their stored block numbers as input and extending the vector of bytes we are returning.
+  - To read this entire block, we iterate with a byte offset of 4 since the block is an array of `u8` and we want to read every 4 bytes in order to attain the direct block numbers (`u32`).
+- `read_file_doubly_ptr` and `read_file_triply_ptr` behave similarly, calling the pointer's function below them, using each of their stored block numbers as input and extending the vector of bytes we are returning.

 ### Supporting large directories for `ls` and `cd`